RULES AND REGULATIONS

 -

-that it will give full back and shoulder support.
-All seats must be
+will give full back and shoulder support.
+All seats must

-upholstered, or as noted under Class or SFI Requirements.
-Properly braced,
+be upholstered, or as noted under Class or SFI

 -